HybridDog/connected_chests/README.md

 TODO:
-— disallow rotating the chest with a screwdriver
+* disallow rotating the chest with a screwdriver
+* add abms when registering the chest instead of using chestdata